0x35565/Deauthor/README.md

 # Deauthor
-This tool can remove any wireless device on your local area network with ease, if you came seeking a tool that will give you more power over your network without any administrative rights to your routers interface then this is the tool for you.
+With this simple and effective tool you can easily remove ANY wireless device to your network in an instant without any administrative rights to your routers interface.
+Please read below for more information.

 # Setup and usage
 pip3 install -r requirements.txt